basil08/basil08.github.io/content/post/breathless.md

 The acclaimed Spanish painter, Pablo Picasso painted [The Guernica][0] as an expression of protest against war.
 Its explicit and ghastly imagery has been used in anti-war protests ever since.
 Or, take contemporary artist Banksy's protest poster for _Black Lives Matter_ which shows an American flag catching a fire by a vigil candle beside a framed photograph of an unknown person.

 Paradoxically, the imaginatively free artist is a prisoner of their era.
 Their protest must be subtle, but potent for it must awaken the oppressed without awakening the oppressors.
 But to achieve this adroit mode of expression is a challenging task.
-The 1960s saw the French cinematic landscape was waking up to an obtuse and blatant attack on their culture by the Americans.
+The 1960s saw the French cinematic landscape waking up to an obtuse and blatant attack on their culture by the Americans &mdash; a cultural attack.
 In such a state of jeopardy, the burden fell on a group of young French film-makers to _define_ a truly French style of making films.

-Jean Luc-Godard, along with Truffant and Resnais pioneered this task and gifted the world, a new form of film-making; one completely detached from American roots and in glaring defiance of the conventional "acceptable" ways of filmmaking. _Breathless_ was Godard's debut feature length film that took the world bu storm and together with Truffant's _The 400 Blows_ and Resnais' _Hiroshima Mon Amour_ ushered what was to be christened the so-called "French New Wave".
+Jean Luc-Godard, along with Truffant and Resnais pioneered this task and gifted the world, a new form of film-making; one completely detached from American roots and in glaring defiance of the conventional "acceptable" ways of filmmaking. _Breathless_ was Godard's debut feature length film that took the world by storm and together with Truffant's _The 400 Blows_ and Resnais' _Hiroshima Mon Amour_ ushered what was to be christened the so-called "French New Wave".

 ---